What to Expect

 Late September:

-One of the most important features by mid-season is the region standings--and this is probably what gets the most use at the website.
+Of course, one of the most important features by mid-season is the region standings--and this is probably what gets the most traffic at the website.
 At the end of week 4, each team will have played about three region games, so we're well on our way to figuring out who stands the best shot at the playoffs.

 October and beyond:

 Weeks 6 through 9 are region games for most teams, and the region standings take precedence.
 As with all times during the season, the computer ratings are "just for fun" but the standings are what go into the playoff brackets.
-Still, I think we can learn from both.
+Still, I think we can learn from both, and the ratings are rather effective at assessing strong and weak teams in October.

 End of season: